paolosalvatori/web-app-redis-sql-db/README.md

 - Azure SQL Database connection string
 - Application Insights Instrumentation Key

 application settings from Azure Key Vault using the following code defined in the `Program` class.
 For more information, see [Azure Key Vault configuration provider in ASP.NET Core](https://docs.microsoft.com/en-us/aspnet/core/security/key-vault-configuration?view=aspnetcore-5.0).
+The application uses the system-assigned managed identity of the App Service to access secrets from Azure Key Vault.
+The ARM template creates Key Vault, the secrets used application settings by the ASP.NET Core aaplication, and the access policies to grant permissions on secrets to the system-assigned managed identity.
+For more information, see [How to use managed identities for App Service and Azure Functions](https://docs.microsoft.com/en-us/azure/app-service/overview-managed-identity?tabs=dotnet).

 ### Program.cs